jorritfolmer/TA-ct-log/README.md

 This add-on for Splunk can be used to monitor certificate transparency logs.
 For example to watch certificates issued for your domains or malicious look-a-likes.

 It outputs the certificate logs as CIM compliant events in Splunk.
-This allows you to create an alert in Splunk or Splunk Enterprise Security that fires when a certificate gets issued for your-domain.suspicious-fishing-domain.tld.
+This allows you to create an alert in Splunk or Splunk Enterprise Security that fires when a certificate gets issued for your-domain-followed-by-suspicious-fishing-domain.

 ## Supported Splunk versions and platforms